 Los Angeles native and San Diego State alumnus Michael Matteo Rossi has had several films screened at major film festivals around LA.
 His first short, Our Lost Translation, was featured at the 2006 LA Shorts Fest and several of his subsequent films have earned accolades.
 To name a just two, his 2011 sci-fi drama, The Last Wish picked up an award at the following year’s Mountain Film Awards and his 2013 thriller, Misogynist, won for best narrative feature at the Los Angeles Underground Film Festival.

-Thank you, Mr. Michael Matteo Rossi.
+Thank you, Mr. Rossi.
 We wish you continued success.